-(a) This column reflects the operating results of SPD and Hy-Lift through their dates of disposition, February 7, 1997 and November 1, 1996, respectively.

-- (b) Adjustment to exclude the gain on the sale of SPD.
-SPX's gain on the sale of Hy-Lift was immaterial. - (c) Adjustment to interest expense, net, assuming the use of net proceeds to reduce revolving credit and other debt. - (d) Adjustment to income tax expense to reflect the tax effect of the adjustments. - (e) Reflects a reclassification to special charges of \$6.5 of legal costs to special charges that were previously classified as other expense (income), net in SPX's 1997 Third Quarter Form 10-Q. - (f) Income excludes extraordinary item of \$15.8, net of taxes. - (g) FAS 128, "Earnings per Share," is a new pronouncement which was issued in February 1997, but not effective until after December 15, 1997.
-The new pronouncement established revised standards for calculating and reporting earnings per share.
-On a pro forma basis, if the standard was adopted for the period presented, both basic and diluted income (loss) per share would have been equal to primary income (loss) per share.
+- (a) This column reflects the operating results of SPD and Hy-Lift through their dates of disposition, February 7, 1997 and November 1, 1996, respectively. - (b) Adjustment to exclude the gain on the sale of SPD.
+SPX's gain on the sale of Hy-Lift was immaterial. - (c) Adjustment to interest expense, net, assuming the use of net proceeds to reduce revolving credit and other debt. - (d) Adjustment to income tax expense to reflect the tax effect of the adjustments. - (e) Reflects a reclassification to special charges of \$6.5 of legal costs to special charges that were previously classified as other expense (income), net in SPX's 1997 Second Quarter Form 10-Q. - (f) Income excludes extraordinary item of \$16.4, net of taxes.